-Popular bird cartoon characters include Tweety Bird, Woody Woodpecker, Zazu, Foghorn Leghorn, Big Bird, Road Runner, and Donald Duck.
+Popular bird cartoon characters include Tweety Bird, Woody Woodpecker, Zazu, Foghorn Leghorn, Daffy Duck, Road Runner, and Donald Duck.

 Whenever I start thinking about bird cartoon characters, I realize something fast: animation has always loved birds.